SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

      <img src="img/Creat_QR_Code_For_Asset_in_App_Step_2.png" alt="Creation of Public Form in App Step 2" width="280" height="550">
    </p><br>

-3. Select and click the asset that you want to generate QR code.
+3. Click the asset that you want to generate QR code.

    <p align="center">
      <img src="img/Creat_QR_Code_For_Asset_in_App_Step_3.png" alt="Creation of Public Form in App Step 3" width="280" height="550">
    </p><br>

-4. Click the ellipsis.
+4. Click the three dots icon.

    <p align="center">
      <img src="img/Creat_QR_Code_For_Asset_in_App_Step_4.png" alt="Creation of Public Form in App Step 4" width="280" height="550">
    </p><br>

-5. Click "Genarate QR Code" if you are first time to generate a QR code for this asset.
+5. Click "Genarate QR Code" if you are the first time to generate a QR code for this asset.

    <p align="center">
      <img src="img/Creat_QR_Code_For_Asset_in_App_Step_5.png" alt="Creation of Public Form in App Step 5" width="280" height="550">
    </p><br>

-6. Select Template.
+6. Select the "Template" you want

    <p align="center">
      <img src="img/Creat_QR_Code_For_Asset_in_App_Step_6.png" alt="Creation of Public Form in App Step 6" width="280" height="550">